Chau999/chau_website_repo/_pages/about.md

 I also enjoy bringing the latest development in AI research and data science to the industry as a freelance ML consultant.
 I designed the machine learning model behind [giniPredict](https://www.gini.co) which allows business to access powerful explainable forecasting technology with a simple Google sheet interface.
 I had also worked with [Crop4Sight](https://crop4sight.com) in delivering a potato crop management software that forecast "saleable" crop yield for better returns.
 The variety of projects and clients I worked with always inspires me with new research ideas.

 When I am not working, you'd probably find me in the gym or reading a book at some random local cafe.
+I also enjoy singing and playing guitar.
+I recently passed the CSP Brewing Foundation exam so I guess I'm also a barista now.